firefart/gochro/Readme.md

 To run this image you should use the [seccomp profile](https://github.com/jessfraz/dotfiles/blob/master/etc/docker/seccomp/chrome.json) provided by [Jess Frazelle](https://github.com/jessfraz).
 The privileges on the host are needed for chromiums internal security sandbox.
 You can also deactivate the sandbox on chromium (would require changes in `main.go`) but that's a bad idea and puts your server at risk, so please use the seccomp profile instead.

-I included all the necessary steps in the included Makefile to build and run everything.
 Be sure to use the --init switch to get rid of zombie processes of chromium.

 ### Command Line Options
 ```text